flixelgdx/flixelgdx-ktx/README.md

 // In your game's core build.gradle.kts script: dependencies {
-  implementation("org.flixelgdx:flixelgdx-ktx-core:0.6.2")
+  implementation("org.flixelgdx:flixelgdx-ktx-core:<flixelgdx-version>")
-  implementation("org.flixelgdx:flixelgdx-ktx-async:0.6.2")  // If you want to use coroutines. implementation("org.flixelgdx:flixelgdx-ktx-ui:0.6.2")  // If you use FlixelGDX UI. implementation("org.flixelgdx:flixelgdx-ktx-ui-async:0.6.2")  // If you use FlixelGDX UI with coroutines.
+  implementation("org.flixelgdx:flixelgdx-ktx-async:<flixelgdx-version>")  // If you want to use coroutines. implementation("org.flixelgdx:flixelgdx-ktx-ui:<flixelgdx-version>")  // If you use FlixelGDX UI. implementation("org.flixelgdx:flixelgdx-ktx-ui-async:<flixelgdx-version>")  // If you use FlixelGDX UI with coroutines.
 }
 ```